prachal-augustine/titanic-data_analysis/README.md

 6.)
 Did the deck have an effect on the passengers survival rate?
 Did this answer match up with your intuition?

 7.)
 Did having a family member increase the odds of surviving the crash?

+Now , lets start the project click on Titanic_expedition.ipynb